 Named entities are disambiguated in search queries and other contexts using a disambiguation scoring model.
 The scoring model is developed using a knowledge base of articles, including articles about named entities.
 Various aspects of the knowledge base, including article titles, redirect pages, disambiguation pages, hyperlinks, and categories, are used to develop the scoring model.

-The patent and paper provide a nice look at a method of ranking and grouping search results that relies less on links and more on extracting and understanding the context of certain concepts (in this case, named entities).
+The named entity disambiguation patent and paper provide a nice look at a method of ranking and grouping search results that relies less on links and more on extracting and understanding the context of certain concepts (in this case, named entities).